 A town steeped in heritage.

-Anyway, King’s Lynn has no less than 481 Listed Buildings Grades I, II* & II, including the finest collection of mediaeval architecture anywhere in the country, for a town of its size.
+Anyway, King’s Lynn has no less than 481 Listed Buildings Grades I, II* & II, including the finest collection of medieval architecture anywhere in the country, for a town of its size.

 Here you will find a very summary general overview of the attractions of the town.
-If you are interested in heritage and geology, you might also look at our resource about the Stones of King’s Lynn, inspired by the exhibition of herman de vries ‘on the stony path’ held in 2017.
+You might also like to check out our resource about the Stones of King’s Lynn, inspired by the exhibition of herman de vries ‘on the stony path’ held in 2017.

-We will start with The C17 Custom House as it is the gem of the town, centrally placed on the axis between the high street and the river front and right opposite GroundWork Gallery – you see it below.
+We will start with The C17 Custom House, built in 1683 as the merchants’ exchange, and designed by Henry Bell.
+It is the gem of the town, centrally placed on the axis between the high street and the river front and right opposite GroundWork Gallery.
 It was described by famous architectural historian Nikolaus Pevsner as “one of the most perfect buildings”.

 Below here you see King Street with the Custom House in the distance.
 It runs alongside the river and contains all the great former merchant houses, all of which formerly had their own access to the river, which remains behind them and largely unseen from the road, except along Ferry Lane to the ferry to West Lynn.